 I was maybe 10% suspicious, so when I got home I took a quick shower and washed my hair, just in case.
 When I went to put my purse in his trunk I saw his volleyball stuff and the suspicions immediately disappeared.
 I mean really, who would be smart enough to think through all of those details – to put volleyball stuff in the trunk of the car knowing he was going to cancel the volleyball game?
 Only J.J… He said that he had gotten us reservations for Antiquity which is a sweet, fancy restaurant in Old Town.
 We had an hour to kill before our reservations so he suggested we go buy disposable cameras and reenact our first real date where we had a photo taking competition in Old Town.
 We stopped by Walgreens to buy the cameras and then headed downtown.
 Once we got downtown we started taking our pictures and meandered towards the plaza.
 There was a band there playing “Fly Me to the Moon” which is one of our songs.
 We started dancing to it just as they transitioned to another song.
 The lead singer mentioned that she was a big Boston Red Sox fan and had their World Series ring to prove it.
 I leaned over and told J.J. that I thought she was going to play “Sweet Caroline” (a song that is played at both Red Sox games and Isotopes games so it has kind of become one of our songs, too).
 As she kept talking about what a big Red Sox fan she was, J.J. agreed that they were probably going to play Sweet Caroline, which we both thought was hysterical and awesome!
 I got out my phone and started videoing as we sang along.
 At one point I jokingly accused him of planning the whole thing, which he denied.
 While the song was playing he leaned over and said: “actually, I know that piano player.
 I was going to take lessons from him.”
 I didn’t really think much of that comment.
 After the song was over, we saw the piano player lean over and tell the lead singer something and then point over at us.
 She then said into the mic, “I hear we have a very talented singer in the audience.
 Why don’t you come on up and play us a song?”
 He started backing away from the stage saying “no no no” and I bet him money to go up and sing.
 After I reached a $500 bet and started pushing him towards the stage he agreed and went up there to sing.
 He took a long look at the set list and ended up picking a song, which he then proceeded to dedicate to me.
 Once the band started playing I immediately recognized it.
 It was “Everything” by Michael Buble.
 He started singing, while I started filming.
 I was dancing and shaking my head in disbelief that they actually had this song on their set list.
 I was clueless.
 At the very end, he added a verse and at this point my hands started shaking.
 The verse went like this:

-"You're the brightest spot, in the darkest sky You're my restaurant pal, even when you cry You're the sweet surprise on a blind date And you're a 10 on a scale of one to eight And I can't perceive, why you call me stud But that's alright as long as I'm your restaurant bud Sara, this is real, what we have in us And we are blessed by God if you say yes"
+"You're the brightest spot, in the darkest sky You're my restaurant pal, even when you cry You're the sweet surprise on a blind date And you're a 10 on a scale of one to eight And I can't perceive, why you call me stud But that's alright as long as I'm your traveling bud Sara, this is real, what we have in us And we are blessed by God if you say yes"

 At this point I was crying.
 He called me up on stage in the gazebo and started talking about how there are three words that people say all the time but they don’t really understand the meaning.
 He waited to say those three words to me to make sure we meant them and understood their meaning.
 He had written them in the sand, put them in a puzzle, and put it on a necklace in Hebrew but he had never said those words.
 So he said “Sara, I absolutely, completely…” and then out of no where my sister and her eldest daughter ran up and said “wait, wait, wait!
 Let me tell you why he loves you.
 He loves you because you have a heart that truly seeks after God.”
 She was wearing an aqua blue shirt with a funky symbol on it.
 Her daughter then gave the scripture Psalm 119:2.
 Then, again, out of no where J.J.’s brother and sister-in-law with their eldest daughter ran up and said “Sara, Sara, Sara.
 He loves you because you are a great companion and follower.
 When he does a good job leading you, you are right there beside him!
 Ephesians 5:21-22” They were also wearing aqua colored shirts with different symbols on them.
 I then looked into the crowd it seemed like there were aqua colored shirts everywhere.
 I had not noticed any of them the entire time.
 One by one they came up and said “He loves you because…..”
 Once they were done, someone handed me an iPad with a video of my out of town friends and my parents giving a reason why he loves me.
 (My parents were out of town on their 40th anniversary trip.)
 After the very sweet videos, I handed back the iPad and looked up and all of the aqua colored shirts had lined up and formed the words “I love you!!!!”
 I look over at J.J. and he said “Wait, those aren’t the three words.
 Turn around!”
 One by one they turned around and revealed the words “Marry Me, Please?” on the back of their shirts.
 J.J. then got down on one knee and with ring in hand asked me to marry him.
 I had the choice between a blue shirt that said “I said yes” and a black shirt that said “I said no” and all of the things that I said yes or no to.
 I, of course, said yes and picked the blue shirt.
 He had a blue shirt with an arrow pointing at me that said “she said yes!”